 You will need to bring your referral.
 Please also bring your current medicare/DVA card, private health insurance card and any concession card.

 Specialist consulting fees are in line with market rates and are well below the AMA recommended fees.
 For consultations, Medicare will cover a large portion of the specialist consultation fee when there is a valid referral from a general practitioner or specialist.
 We participate in Medicare online billing.
 If your bank account details are registered with Medicare we are able to submit the claim electronically for you and the Medicare benefit will be refunded to your bank account within 48 hours.
 Department of Veterans Affairs patients are bulk billed.
 Pensioners are charged at a reduced rate.
 Payment is required on the day of consultation.

 Our endoscopists do not charge gap payments for privately insured or DVA patients.
 We participate in direct billing arrangements with all health funds.
 This means that patients will not receive accounts from us for hospital based services such as gastroscopy, colonoscopy, endoscopic procedures and in-hospital consultations.
 There may be some out of pocket costs for associated pathology and anaesthetic services.
 In addition, private health funds may require patients to pay an excess to the hospital depending on their level of cover.
 Private health funds can provide more information on excess fees for hospital admissions.

-Uninsured patients undergoing procedures will be bulk-billed (ie. no out-of-pocket costs for endoscopy, anaesthetic or pathology services).
-Patients will be required to pay a hospital facility fee.
-Please be aware, this is an out-of-pocket expense, and cannot be claimed from Medicare.
+Uninsured patients undergoing procedures will be bulk-billed (ie. no out-of-pocket costs for endoscopy).
+However, patients will be required to pay a hospital facility fee, anaesthetic fee and any pathology charges.
+Please be aware, the out-of-pocket expense for the hospital facility fee cannot be claimed from Medicare.